Zabolekar/acordes/README.md

+This package will help you determine how to play a chord on a stringed instrument.
+There are many sites dedicated to guitar or ukulele chords, but for some other instruments, chord tables are harder to find.

 "Acordes" means "chords" in Spanish and Portuguese.
-It will help you determine how to play a chord on a stringed instrument.
-There are many sites dedicated to guitar or ukulele chords, but for some other instruments, chord tables are harder to find.
+Some of the possible pronunciations are [aˈkɔɦ.ʤis] (Brazilian Portuguese), [ɐˈkɔɾ.ðɨʃ] (European Portuguese), [aˈkoɾ.ðes] (Spanish).

 # Usage